truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 ## Disk Namespace

-The **disk** namespace has 12 commands, and is based on disk management functions found in the SCALE API and web UI.
+The **disk** namespace has 12 commands and is based on disk management functions found in the SCALE API and web UI.
 It provides access to disk management methods through the **disk** commands.

 ## Disk Commands